CapTen101/VLC-docs/README.md

 ### Editing existing pages

-To edit an existing page, locate its .rst source file and open it in your favorite text editor.
-You can then commit the changes, push them to your fork and make a pull request.
+To edit an existing page, locate its **.rst source file** and open it in your favorite text editor.
+After making the necessary changes, commit the changes, push them to your fork and make a pull request.

 ### Adding new pages